webix-hub/docs/data/datatree/index.md

 				<li>datatree/sorting.md</li>
             </ul>
 		</td>
-		<td class='topic_description' onclick="displaySubList(event,'data')">Learns you how to treat data in the tree to present the desired set of items.</td>
+		<td class='topic_description' onclick="displaySubList(event,'data')">Teaches you how to treat data in the tree to present the desired set of items.</td>
 	</tr>
 	<tr>
 		<td class='topics'>